 How to upgrade builders

-This HOWTO is useful for upgrading images to a newer Fedora release, or for just updating all the packages contained within the builder images.
-This image “refreshing” also significantly speeds up the following VM startup times, and fixes bugs (when a builder virtual machine is started the image, only a limited subset of packages is always automatically updated).
+This HOWTO page is useful for upgrading images to a newer Fedora release or simply updating the packages contained within the builder images to the latest versions.
+This process of image “refreshing” significantly improves subsequent VM startup times and resolves bugs.
+Because when a builder machine starts from a relatively up-to-date image, only a minimal set of tasks is required at startup.

 Keep amending this page if you find something not matching reality or expectations.